-For the last 15 years or so I’ve been working with small business owners from around the world helping them to level up their respective businesses.
+For the last 15 years or so, I’ve been working with small business owners worldwide, helping them level up their respective businesses.

 There’s one thing that I’ve noticed after spending well more than 10,000 hours coaching some of these small business owners and just talking to them.
 A lot of their success hinges on one specific thing.

 I’m going to dive into a mindset concept called being unstoppable.
 The conversation and the concept of being unstoppable no matter what.

 Small business can be a terrifying place and a very lonely place.
 And it’s one of those places where things like fear have an easy time creeping in and becoming part of your plan whether you want it there or not.
 So our constant ability to fend and fight that off is critical.
 So let’s talk about being unstoppable.